 Amidst the high tech and start-up circles, you run into a lot of driven, super-educated and dynamic folks.
 It’s a Type A crowd.
 Some are already quite wealthy.
 Yet, I know some of them are quite unhappy.

 I’ve been very involved with all of my business school class reunions, and so, I get to keep in touch with many classmates.
 I’ve noticed something.
 At the 5th Reunion, there was a lot of talk about jobs and careers.
 By the 15th, the discussions were more about personal growth and family.
 Over time, we cared less about status and money.

 I write about this because I recently read a letter from the head of school at Newton Country Day School.
 Sister Barbara Rogers writes a monthly note to the community.
-The full text is here, but here are some sentences that caught my eye:
+Here are some sentences that caught my eye:

 I love Mission-based organizations.
 I really admire the culture Sister Rogers sets for her school.